is the proud capital of the Region of Murcia, one of Spain's 17 autonomous communities

 Murcia's old center on a nice day in December 2019.

-the kiosks along he Grand Via de Alfonso X el Sabio are already decorated for Christmas
+the kiosks along Grand Via de Alfonso X el Sabio are ready for Christmas

 yes, Christmas is coming, also to the Casino